benbrastmckie/.config/README.md

 brew install --cask font-roboto-mono-nerd-font
 ```

-More options can be found [here](https://github.com/Homebrew/homebrew-cask-fonts).
+More options can be found [here](https://github.com/Homebrew/homebrew-cask-fonts) or by searching for Nerd Fonts that can be installed with Homebrew.
-If you are using the default Mac Terminal, you will need to select the installed font by navigating through the menu `Terminal --> Preferences --> Profiles --> Change Font` and selecting RobotoMono or similar.
+If you are using the default Mac Terminal, you will need to select the font that you just installed by navigating through the menu `Terminal --> Preferences --> Profiles --> Change Font` and selecting RobotoMono or similar.
-However, I highly recommend installing the Alacritty terminal in the last section, providing a faster cleaner looking terminal which is easy to configure given the config file included below.
+However, I highly recommend installing the Alacritty terminal in the last section, providing a faster cleaner looking terminal which is easy to configure given the config file that I have included.
-nevertheless, the Mac terminal will do for completing the installation process.
+Nevertheless, the Mac terminal will do for completing the installation process detailed below.

 ## [NeoVim](https://neovim.io/)